Frequently Asked Questions

 A physical therapy visit focuses on treating a specific injury or pain, aiming to restore function and mobility through targeted exercises and manual therapy, while a wellness/performance visit is preventative, assessing overall movement patterns and lifestyle factors to identify potential issues and optimize performance, typically for individuals without a current injury or pain.

 Direct access empowers patients to seek physical therapy services without needing a physician’s referral, offering faster and more convenient care.
-While all states allow some form of direct access, the specific laws and limitations vary.
-For instance, certain states may restrict direct access by the number of visits or a specific time frame.
+While all states permit some form of direct access, the specific laws and limitations vary.
+Some states may restrict access by the number of visits or a set time frame.

-If further therapy is needed beyond this period, patients can easily obtain a physician’s referral to continue their treatment without interruption.
-This approach ensures seamless care tailored to each patient’s needs.
+If additional therapy is needed beyond this period, patients can seamlessly obtain a physician’s referral to continue care without disruption.
+This legislative update enhances patient autonomy and streamlines the path to recovery.

 A fellowship in physical therapy is post-professional training for licensed physical therapists who want to become clinical experts in a subspecialty area.
 Dr. Obregon went through vigorous training and testing to become an expert in manual therapy.